 Chord Formulas for Common Chords

 Below are the chord formulas for common chord types.
 These formulas remain the same regardless of the root note.
+One chord type that isn’t listed here is the power chord.
+View Power Chords on Guitar for a full breakdown on the power chord formula.

 Major chords consist of the root, major 3rd, and perfect 5th.
 Its formula is 1-3-5.